Quick Guide To Mexico City Food

 This churreria is a well-known chain and for good reason.
 For under a dollar, you get 4 big churros!
 There are churro ice cream sandwiches, hot chocolate, milkshakes, and teas.
 I ordered the French hot chocolate to accompany my churros.
 Talk about a perfect combination!
 For their cutest location, go to the one located in Colonia Cuauhtémoc.

-Ready to enjoy list-worthy dining?
-Enter Pujol, Mexico’s top restaurant and No. 25 on the "top 50 restaurants in the world" for Mexican haute cuisine.
-Talented Chef Enrique Olvera has taken Mexican food to a whole new level, adding his signature notes to perfect every salivating item.
-Olvera also opened his own cafe ENO so you could also enjoy his masterpieces for brunch.
+Ready to enjoy bucket-list-worthy dining?
+Enter Pujol, Mexico’s top restaurant and No. 20 on the "top 50 restaurants in the world" for Mexican haute cuisine.
+Talented Chef Enrique Olvera has taken Mexican food to a whole new level by adding his signature notes to every bite you take.
+Olvera has also opened his own cafe ENO so you could also enjoy his masterpieces at brunch.

 Have you been to Mexico City?
 What other restaurants would you add to the list?